5 Questions to Ask a Child Psychologist

 Your child has been struggling for weeks, months, maybe even years.
 Maybe it’s friendship issues.
 Maybe it’s school stress.
 Maybe your child seems anxious or irritable most of the time.
 Maybe you’re worried about your child’s temper.
 Maybe your family is going through a rough transition and it seems to be hitting your child hard.
 You’re wondering if your child needs to talk with a psychologist.

-I’ll start with the last question first: No, having to bring your child to see a psychologist absolutely does not mean you’re a failure as a parent!
-In fact, getting your child the right help can be an extraordinarily loving gift that can reduce suffering, improve communication, or equip your child to cope.
+I’ll start with the last question first: No, having to bring your child to see a psychologist absolutely does not make you a failure!
+In fact, getting your child the right help can be an extraordinarily loving gift that can reduce suffering, improve communication, and equip your child to cope.
 A child psychologist is not a parent—that role is uniquely yours.
-Bringing your child to see a psychologist adds to rather than replaces your relationship.
+Bringing your child to see a psychologist adds to—rather than replaces—your relationship.
 A child psychologist is a combination coach, cheerleader, and fairy godmother, who also happens to have deep knowledge of child development, personal relationships, and clinical research.